Qubes-Community/Contents/README.md

 <br />

 ### Commuinity Script's ###
 Here you can find the community scripts.
-Their states will be listed, put into three categories, these are Alpha, Beta, & Stable.
-Alpha state means it's untested, not finished, or requires reviews.
-All scripts will always start out as Alpha state.
-Stable means it's been tested, reviewed, and is deemed safe to use, however, the above disclaimer at the top of this page still applies.
-Beta is somewhere in-between, it's getting there, but is not deemed quite stable yet either.
+Currently there is no review system in place for scripts.
+Be extra cautious before you run any of them.
+In time we plan to review and/or improve the quality of all the listed scripts.

 - [Qubes - A collection of small, but handy scripts]()
   - Here you find our collection of smaller scripts, which are too small or too unqiue to be listed on this main page.
 There might be something useful in here though, so feel free to take a look once in a while as our collection grows and expands.